MonirahZ/RAT-Detection/README.md

 A centralized repository for storing and sharing RAT detection model datasets.
 This repository includes structured datasets in CSV format.
 This repository is a centralized collection of datasets used for RAT Detection Method based on BERT.

-**Dataset Structure**
+**Samples sources**
+1- The RAT samples were collected from MalwareBazaar.
+2- The benign samples were collected from GitHub, Microsoft applications, and Softonic.

+** Data Acquisition**

-The Dataset sources is illustrated in the image below:
+The Dataset is illustrated in the image below:
 ![Dataset Preview](images/CollectingTherawdata.png)****